verpeteren/SqlDetective/README.md

 H1.
 Game scenario

 You are an intern working in a security department for a large enterprise.
-As part of your training, you have been asked to participate in a crime investigation simulation to help locate a missing ThinkPad computer.
+As part of your training, you have been asked to participate in a crime investigation simulation to help locate a missing *thinkpad* laptop.
-Learn the basics of Informix and relational database management by playing the Informix
-Detective Game
-.
-Uncover how database technology can be applied to business situations to help you manage your company information.

 H1.
 Data model